kcrossen/Kivy_App_Demo/README.md

 ## Kivy App Demo Step2
 In PyCharm, load the file `Kivy_App_Demo_Step2.py` also to be found where ever you unpacked the Kivy_App_Demo_PyInstaller_Kit, and you are now good to go for this step.

-In this revision you can add a help screen.
+In this revision you add a help screen.
 Kivy's built-in widgets are not well suited to a words-and-pictures help presentation, so you will have to subclass yet again:
 ```
 Builder.load_string("""
 <LabelExtended>: